promptolution: A Unified, Modular Framework for Prompt Optimization: Evaluation

-For our comparison, we employ the optimizers \textit{CAPO}, \textit{EvoPromptGA}, and \textit{OPRO} from the \texttt{promptolution} library, and additionally evaluate the leading optimizers from two other frameworks \texttt{AdalFlow} (\textit{LLM-AutoDiff}) and \texttt{DSPy} (\textit{GEPA}).
-To assess the impact of prompt optimization itself, we also evaluate three manually created prompts per dataset and report their average performance.
-We use the default parameterization for each optimizer to ensure practical comparability.
+For our comparison, we employ the optimizers \textit{CAPO}, \textit{EvoPromptGA}, and \textit{OPRO} from the \texttt{promptolution} library, and additionally evaluate two other frameworks with leading prompt optimizers: \texttt{AdalFlow} (\textit{LLM-AutoDiff}) and \texttt{DSPy} (\textit{GEPA}).
+To assess the impact of prompt optimization itself, we also evaluate three unoptimized zero-shot prompts (see Appendix~\ref{app:exp}) for each dataset and report their average performance.
+We use the default parameterization for each optimizer to ensure comparability with practical use cases, where users often lack the budget for an extensive hyperparameter search.
 We further restrict the token budget to at most one million in- and output tokens combined, which corresponds to a cost below \$0.15 for this LLM.
-All frameworks are initialized from a single task description without providing any initial prompts to test the full automation workflow.
-Both the unoptimized prompts and best prompts per optimizer (based on validation performance) are evaluated on a test set.
+All frameworks are initialized from a single task description, without any initial prompts, to test the full automation workflow.
+While \texttt{DSPy} and \texttt{AdalFlow} use the task description as a starting point for their respective optimizers, \texttt{promptolution}'s optimizers additionally require a set of initial prompts.
+These are generated via \texttt{promptolution}'s utility function \texttt{create\_prompts\_from\_task\_description}.
+Both the unoptimized prompts and best prompts per optimizer (based on development-set performance) are evaluated on an unseen test set.